 History of the ProCAST process

-In the early 1990's, most engineers were not familiar with the burgeoning 3D printing processes recently born, namely the stereolithography (SLA) technology.
+Back when FORECAST 3D was founded, most engineers were not familiar with the burgeoning 3D printing processes recently born, namely the stereolithography (SLA) technology.
 We spent a lot of time educating our customers on what was possible with these new technologies.
 Teaming up with the creators of the SLA technology, 3D Systems to include RTV castings to their service offerings.
 We developed a solid relationship and they supplied us with daily shipments of newly built SLA models, which helped fuel our growth into a leader in RTV prototype and short-run production service industry.

 Today, hundreds of thousands of ProCAST molds and parts later, our skilled craftsmen use the same proprietary RTV molding process and equipment engineered and developed in house at our world-class 28,000 sq. ft. facility.